Bricks-and-mortar retail has changed beyond recognition in the past 12 months.

 Our first virtual event of Stores Week takes place on Tuesday 18 May when we’re getting conversations flowing around store formats, purpose and recalculating footprints and ROI.
 Importantly, we will hear from the frontline staff making stores a success.

-Check out the agenda below and register your place here.
+Check out the agenda below and watch on demand here.

 Our second virtual event of the week takes place on Thursday 20 May when we’re tackling the topics of store marketing, experiential retail and what the high streets of the future might look like.

-Check out the agenda below and register your place here.
+Check out the agenda below and watch on demand here.

 We’re bringing you an incredible speaker line-up of retailers, industry and property experts across the two morning masterclasses for Stores Week.